CarloWood/events/README.md

-This repository is a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) providing a thread-safe event manager system that allows multiple threads to generate events (also the same event) concurrently; dispatching the events as callbacks, either one-shot or persisting (until cancel() is called).
+This repository is a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) providing a thread-safe event manager system that allows multiple threads to generate events (also the same event) concurrently; dispatching the events as callbacks, either one-shot or persisting (until `cancel()` is called on the request handle, see below).

 The following classes are defined (in namespace events):